Cloud Vulnerability DB

 A community-led vulnerabilities database

 A memory corruption vulnerability (CVE-2025-6634) was discovered in Autodesk 3ds Max that can be triggered when a maliciously crafted TGA file is linked or imported into the application.
-The vulnerability was disclosed on August 6, 2025, affecting Autodesk 3ds Max versions from 2026 up to (excluding) 2026.2 (NVD).
+The vulnerability was disclosed on August 6, 2025, affecting Autodesk 3ds Max versions from 2026 up to (excluding) 2026.2 (NVD, Autodesk Advisory).

-When successfully exploited, this vulnerability allows malicious actors to execute arbitrary code in the context of the current process, potentially leading to complete system compromise with the same privileges as the running application (NVD).
+If successfully exploited, this vulnerability allows malicious actors to execute arbitrary code in the context of the current process, potentially leading to complete system compromise with the same privileges as the running application.
+The vulnerability affects confidentiality, integrity, and availability, all rated as High in the CVSS scoring (NVD).

 Source: This report was generated using AI